armory/docs/content/en/docs/installation/armory-halyard.md

 the `.kube` directory you map below.
 If you've named your config something else, you'll need to rename or symlink the file accordingly.

-For a list of halyard versions available and their release notes, including version differences, and matched versions with matched Armory releases, please visit our [Armory-extended Halyard Release Notes page](https://docs.armory.io/docs/release-notes/rn-armory-halyard/).

 ### Running Halyard Commands

 Once Armory-extended Halyard is running, you can interact with it by opening a separate Terminal and running: